 Develop a function named

-" which takes in a natural number
+"random-posns" which takes in a natural number

-and two other numbers
+n and two other numbers

-, and produces a list of that many
+max-x and max-y, and produces a list of that many

-s, each randomly chosen as in random-posn
+posns, each randomly chosen as in random-posn,

 above.